 Hectic market speed, multi-functioning operations, extremely tough competition, and high requirements for the quality of services and products are roadblocks.
 Companies find it more challenging than ever to cover all the tasks independently and stay in the leading positions.

-Instead, they delegate non-core activities such as software development to external service providers using onshore, nearshore, or offshore outsourcing models or opt for a hybrid model.
+Instead, they delegate non-core activities such as software development to external service providers choosing from onshore vs nearshore vs offshore outsourcing models or opting for a hybrid model.
 That’s how they focus more on key business goals and functions.

 Which model should you choose to meet current needs?
 What are the differences?
 In this article, we’ll compare nearshore, onshore and offshore outsourcing and disclose their primary differentiators.
 But first, let’s focus on the amount of money companies spend in the IT outsourcing industry worldwide and in the US.